Jianwei-Wu-1/CISC849-Report/ReadMe.md

 ## Welcome to Jianwei Wu and Vignesh Raghav's CISC849 Final Report

-This Website is for CISC849 Spring 2019 by Team 3: Jianwei Wu and Vignesh Raghav
+This Website is for CISC849 Spring 2019 by Team 3: Jianwei Wu and Vignesh Raghav For further questions/comments contact us at: wjwcis@udel.edu or vraghav@udel.edu

 # Classification of Medical Images by Using Deep Learning Techniques
 ## Breast Cancer Classification